 5 Amazing Chef Micky’s Dining Tips

-If you have the dining plan that has table service meals, use it here!
-This will cost you one table service credit but in our opinion it is totally worth it!
+If you have the Disney Dining Plan use your table service credits here!
+This will cost you one table service credit per person but in our opinion it is totally worth it!
+Character meals are a great use of your dining credits.
 You can find out more about the dining plan and if you should get it here.

 2. Dine at Chef Mickey’s strategically